mila-iqia/mila-docs/docs/Theory_cluster_batch_scheduling.rst

-The way soft limits are enforced is using preemption, which means that when another job with higher priority needs the resources that your job is using your job will receive a signal that it needs to save its state and exit.
+The way soft limits are enforced is using preemption, which means that when another job with higher priority needs the resources that your job is using, your job will receive a signal that it needs to save its state and exit.
 It will be given a certain amount of time to do this (the grace period, which may be 0s) and then forcefully terminated if it is still running.